 More specifically, why are you considering automating the labelling process?
 A few reasons our customers are typically looking to do this include the following:

 - Improve label placement accuracy

 - Reduce errors associated with labelling

 - Integrate the labelling process with existing lines or workflows

 Understanding your goals will help in determining what kind of label applicator makes the most sense for you.

 Do you need a system to both print and apply labels?

-If your labeling strategy doesn’t require time sensitive variable information you can opt to order your labels pre-printed.
-When ordering preprinted labels there are often more options when it comes to the use of color making it easier to incorporate brand logos or color-coding.
+If your labelling strategy doesn’t require time sensitive variable information you can opt to order your labels pre-printed.
+When ordering preprinted labels there are often more options when it comes to the use of colour making it easier to incorporate brand logos or colour-coding.
 You might also want to bypass in-house application altogether and look into a pre-barcoding option like our program, READY Labware Services.

 What is your budget?

 Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and connectivity requirements.